JosephSec/2D-Physics-Simulation/README.md

 Also view how many thread are being used by the program.

 Also Comes with a extra Fill Screen option to fill the screen with simulated points for and extra, fun option.
+Press the "U" key to spawn 1000 simulated bodies with random directions, also for fun.